deb-intel/GramineTest/Documentation/pal/host-abi.rst

 -------------

-Regardless of the actual implementation, we require PAL to be able to load ELF-format binaries as executables or dynamic libraries, and perform the necessary dynamic relocation.
+Regardless of the actual implementation, we require PAL to be able to load ELF-format binaries as executables or dynamic libraries and perform the necessary dynamic relocation.
 PAL needs to look up all unresolved symbols in loaded binaries and resolve the ones matching the names of PAL APIs.
 PAL does not and will not resolve other unresolved symbols, so the loaded libraries and executables must resolve them afterwards.